FREQUENTLY ASKED QUESTIONS

 Q. What should I wear to & during a treatment?

 I recommend wearing loose comfortable clothing, preferably natural fibers, to your session, particularly if you are considering Thai massage or Zen shiatsu.
 For oil based table massage most clients undress fully to maximize the benefits of the massage, but you can chose to wear undergarments if you are not comfortable with being fully undressed or if you prefer a massage with a lot of movement or stretching and are concerned about draping.
 If you choose to wear undergarments, please select items that you don’t mind getting a little oil or cream on and that provide the maximum access for skin exposure that you are comfortable with.
 Also please remove your jewelry before the massage to avoid accidental injury or damage.

 Q. How should I prepare for the massage?

-I recommend that you have no heavy meals for at least two hours before a massage and it is best to avoid food during the hour before a massage.
+I recommend that you have no heavy meals for at least two hours before a massage and it is best to avoid food during the hour before a massage; please let me know if you have eaten recently so that I can avoid putting too much pressure on the abdomen.
 Please shower and make sure that you do not have sand on your feet or body before the massage.
 Also please remove jewelry, particularly earrings and necklaces, before the massage.
 It is best to use the restroom immediately before the massage, particularly if you are scheduling a longer massage, otherwise you may need to interrupt your massage to go to the restroom because massage does place pressure on the bladder.

 Q. What type of space is required for the massage?